What is Desktop Publishing (DTP) and Why is it so Important?

 2) Font selection

-Some fonts either don’t support certain characters or simply look awkward or difficult to read when used for certain languages.
-Different regions and readers of different languages often have their own standards and preferences when it comes to fonts.
+Some fonts don’t support certain characters or look awkward or challenging to read when used in specific languages.
+Different regions and readers of other languages often have their standards and preferences regarding fonts.
 These always need to be borne in mind.

-Equally, things like bold and italics are completely unsuitable for some languages or simply never used in others.
+Equally, things like bold and italics are entirely unsuitable for some languages or simply never used in others.

 Languages such as Arabic and Hebrew are read from right to left.
 Adapting your designs to accommodate this usually requires much more than simply flipping the design around.
-Often, certain elements of the design needed to be mirrored, while some do not – depending on local norms and preferences.
+Often, certain design elements needed to be mirrored, while some did not – depending on local norms and preferences.

 Other languages and cultures require different adjustments.
-In Japanese and Chinese, there don’t have to be spaces between words.
+There don’t have to be spaces between words in Japanese and Chinese.
 This means line breaks can happen at any point – even in the middle of words!